Continuous positive airway pressure: Pre-term infants

 CPAP also may be used to treat pre-term infants whose lungs are not yet fully developed.
 For example, physicians may use CPAP in infants with respiratory distress syndrome.
 It is associated with a decrease in the incidence of bronchopulmonary dysplasia.
 In some preterm infants whose lungs have not fully developed, CPAP improves survival and decreases the need for steroid treatment for their lungs.
 In resource-limited settings where CPAP improves respiratory rate and survival in children with primary pulmonary disease, researchers have found that nurses can initiate and manage care with once- or twice-daily physician rounds.

+Asthma

+CPAP can be used for the treatment of obstructive pulmonary diseases including asthma.

 COVID-19

 In March 2020, the USFDA suggested that CPAP devices may be used to support patients affected by COVID-19; however, they recommended additional filtration since non-invasive ventilation may increase the risk of infectious transmission.

 Other uses

-CPAP also has been suggested for treating acute hypoxaemic respiratory failure in children, however, due to a limited number of clinical studies, the effectiveness and safety of this approach to providing respiratory support is not clear.
+CPAP also has been suggested for treating acute hypoxaemic respiratory failure in children.
+However, due to a limited number of clinical studies, the effectiveness and safety of this approach to providing respiratory support is not clear.